winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 };
 ```

-Instead, to insert an object into the bucket at runtime you would have to use the inflight method `put`.
+Instead, to insert an object into the bucket at runtime you would have to use an inflight method from the `Bucket` class, like `put`.

 Since a class's initializer is just a special kind of preflight function, it also isn't possible to initialize regular classes during preflight: